Posted by Ellie Hearn in Muscle Building

 Powerlifting Competition Soft Suit

 One thing you do need is a competition soft suit.
-Now, this is all-in-one singlet suit that isn’t all that sexy looking, but luckily everyone has to wear one so it’s not quite as bad a fashion catastrophe.
+Now, this is an all-in-one singlet suit that isn’t all that sexy looking, but luckily everyone has to wear one so it’s not quite as bad a fashion catastrophe.
 You will also need a plain coloured t-shirt to wear for the squat and bench at least, this goes underneath the suit.

 Knee Sleeves for Powerlifting